 This is the first article written in the new "Gutenberg" WordPress editor.
 Noice!

 (The top image is a part of an advertisement of HP calculators.
 Cropped to fit in.)

-Section 1: Driving LEDs - The Hard Way
+Section 1: Driving LEDs - Harder than you think

 Let's begin with the most basic topic: how would you drive an LED?